At Amazon jungle hospital, U.S. med students learn vital lessons

 “The health system in Peru is in crisis,” said Salazar, who also hosts the students at the home he shares with his wife, Rosie.

 The conditions at his remote hospital are especially stark.
-Most of Salazar’s equipment has been paid for out of his own pocket.
+He has paid for most of his equipment from his own pocket.
 The patients here are in a similar predicament.
-Once a doctor determines a course of treatment, it’s up to the patient or their family members to go to the hospital’s pharmacy to purchase their medicine as well as the syringes, rubber gloves and any other supplies the doctor may need.
+Once a doctor determines a course of treatment, it’s up to the patient or their family members to go to the hospital’s pharmacy to purchase their medicine, as well as the syringes, rubber gloves and any other supplies the doctor may need.

 “This is our reality,” Salazar said.